uoftgasa/uoftgasa.github.io/markdown/index.md

 Rent in Grad House varies from year to year, but works out to roughly what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto.
 Note however that Grad House rent includes the heat, hydro, and water utilities, in addition to internet and air conditioning.
 Unlike [Massey College](#massey-college) below, Grad House does not include food in this fee, as residents are responsible for their own meals.

 To facilitate this, Grad House features apartment style suites, with four bedrooms, two bathrooms, and one kitchen each.
-The decor has been described as 'fifty shades of concrete', but the rooms are functional, and air conditioning is a surprising bonus in such affordable housing.
+The decor has been described as 'fifty shades of concrete' (Roman, A. 2018, but the rooms are functional, and air conditioning is a surprising bonus in such affordable housing.
 With the [AC](#athletic-centre) right across Harbord, you'll have ample opportunity to work off any junk food you might pick up in the convenience store located in the first level of Grad House.

 Many thanks to Alex Roman for his descriptions of Grad House life!